intel/wayland-tracker/README.md

 Wayland-tracker has two usage modes: `binary` and `json`.
 Binary mode outputs the wayland messages in binary format, and json mode outputs the messages in JSON format.
+More output format options are expected in the future.

+The binary format log contains first the time stamp since program launch, then parsed Wayland message heades (sender, opcode, and message size).
+The message data is then printed out in hexadecimal format split into 32-bit words.

 To use JSON format, you need to have the protocol description XML files that are being used by the application and server you are running.
 The XML protocol files are provided using `-x` command line option.

-Again, for example, command
+For example, command

     wayland-tracker -t json -x wayland.xml -x xdg-shell.xml -- weston-terminal